We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

-It’s important to note, however, that Pattern by Etsy lacks many of the e-commerce features provided by Shopify (for example, abandoned cart savers, multilingual selling, multi-currency features, built-in email marketing, advanced SEO and dropshipping).
+It’s important to note, however, that Pattern by Etsy lacks many of the ecommerce features provided by Shopify (for example, abandoned cart savers, built-in email marketing, advanced search engine optimization features and dropshipping).

-That said, it’s cheap and cheerful, integrates nicely with the main version of Etsy, and will suit some users.
+That said, it’s cheap and cheerful, integrates well with the main version of Etsy, and will suit some users.

 Shipping and dropshipping

 A particularly important area to look at when comparing Etsy and Shopify is shipping.

 Shipping goods with Etsy